IntuitionLabs

 As biotech firms grow, so does the need for physical lab space.
 Boston’s real estate market has seen notable changes.
 According to MassBio, about 1.1 million square feet of new GMP (Good Manufacturing Practice) and R&D space came online recently, bringing total statewide life-science space to 63.2 million sq. ft. ([33]).
 However, the availability crisis in Kendall Square (essentially zero vacancy) has been partially alleviated by development in suburbs and other Boston neighborhoods ([16]).
 Major projects include the Allston Landing science campus (adjacent to Harvard’s new Engineering complex) and expansions in the Seaport and Fenway areas.
 Epidemiologically, the surge in biotech also began pushing up rents: Kendall Square lab rates are among the highest globally, with tenants willing to pay premium to be in proximity to MIT and peers ([16]) ([43]).

-Takeda’s recent lease of ~600,000 sq. ft. at “One Cambridge” (585 Third St.) exemplifies this trend ([17]).
+Takeda’s recent lease of ~600,000 sq. ft. at “One Cambridge” (585 Third St.) exemplifies this trend ([20]).
 That lease will consolidate Takeda’s R&D and help double-down on Kendall Square’s role.
 Smaller startups also compete for limited space; some rent at incubators like LabCentral (Cambridge), or share minimized footprints.
-Continued construction (like 4.7 million sq. ft. in Kendall in planning) suggests the supply will keep up with demand over the next few years, but vacancies (27.8% overall in late 2025 ([29])) mean that state actors must also watch for potential oversupply as firms downsize or belly-up during funding winters.
+Continued construction (like 4.7 million sq. ft. in Kendall in planning) has kept supply growing, but vacancies have worsened significantly.
+By Q4 2025, life-science vacancy across the Boston metro area hit an all-time high of 28% according to CBRE, with total available lab and life-science space reaching a record 17 million square feet ([44]).
+When sublease space is included, overall availability surged to 29.7%.
+Notable big-pharma moves have added to sublease inventory: in early 2026, Takeda listed nearly 450,000 sq. ft. for sublease in Cambridge as part of its consolidation into the new 585 Kendall building ([45]).
+While Kendall Square's core remains sought after — with new lab buildings for AstraZeneca and Takeda under construction — outlying areas face the most pressure.
+State actors must watch for potential oversupply as firms downsize or fold during funding winters.

 Mergers, IPOs, and Corporate Activity